solworktech/md2pdf/README.md

 $ go run md2pdf.go -i russian.md -o russian.pdf \
     --unicode-encoding cp1251 --font-file helvetica_1251.json --font-name Helvetica_1251
 ```

+## Tests

+The tests included in this repo (see the `testdata` folder) were taken from the BlackFriday package.
+They create PDF files and while the tests may complete
+without errors, visual inspection of the created PDF is the
+only way to determine if the tests *really* pass!

+The tests create log files that trace the [gomarkdown](https://github.com/gomarkdown/markdown) parser
+callbacks.
+This is a valuable debug tool showing each callback
+and data provided in each while the AST is presented.

+## Limitations and Known Issues

+1. It is common for Markdown to include HTML.
+HTML is treated as a "code block". *There is no attempt to convert raw HTML to PDF.*

+2. Github-flavored Markdown permits strikethough using tildes.
+This is not supported at present by `fpdf` as a font style.

+3. The markdown link title, which would show when converted to HTML as hover-over text, is not supported.
+The generated PDF will show the actual URL that will be used if clicked, but this is a function of the PDF viewer.

+4. Currently all levels of unordered lists use a dash for the bullet.
+This is a planned fix; [see here](https://github.com/solworktech/mdtopdf/issues/1).

+5. Definition lists are not supported (not sure that markdown supports them -- I need to research this)

+6. The following text features may be tweaked: font, size, spacing, style, fill color, and text color.
+These are exported and available via the `Styler` struct.
+Note that fill color only works when using `CellFormat()`.
+This is the case for: tables, codeblocks, and backticked text.

+7. Tables are supported, but no attempt is made to ensure fit.
+You can, however, change the font size and spacing to make it smaller.
+See example.

 ### Post release note